 Savor Helpful Foods

-vegetables, and small amounts of fresh fruits.
+Mediterranean Diet, especially emphasizing fish, unp0rocessed olive oil, fres vegetables, and small amounts of fresh fruits.
 See Monterey Bay Aquarium seafood watch.
-If being overweight is a problem, follow our Weight Loss Eating Plan.
+If being overweight is a problem, follow my Weight Loss Diet.

 - Liver is a powerful healing food.
 Try eating it fried gently in butter with onions or make chicken liver pate.
 Make sure your liver is organic and from grass-fed beef or pasture-raised chickens.

 Avoid Problematic Foods